-SECOND: If any two of the CSHO-calculated 2006, 2007, or 2008 DART rates are at or above 4.2, proceed with the inspection.
+SECOND: If any two of the CSHO-calculated 2007, 2008, or 2009 DART rates are at or above 4.0, proceed with the inspection.

-THIRD: If any two of the above DART rates are below 4.2, but any two of the CSHO-calculated DAFWII case rates are at or above 2.4, proceed with the inspection.
+THIRD: If any two of the above DART rates are below 4.0, but any two of the CSHO-calculated DAFWII case rates are at or above 2.2, proceed with the inspection.

-FOURTH: If for any two of the above three years the DART rates are below 4.2, and the DAFWII case rates for the same two years are below 2.4, then do a records review (not a records audit, which requires the use of an audit software program) for the most current year in which the establishment's DART and DAFWII rates fall below twice the private sector 2007 national incidence rates.
-Then, recalculate the DART and DAFWII for that most current year, and if the DART is below 4.2, and the DAFWII is below 2.4, classify the inspection as a "records only" inspection and conduct a partial walkthrough inspection before exiting the facility, as required by the second to last paragraph in this section.
-If, however, either the DART rate is at or above 4.2, or the DAFWII case rate is at or above 2.4, proceed with the SST inspection.
+FOURTH: If for any two of the above three years the DART rates are below 4.0, and the DAFWII case rates for the same two years are below 2.2, then do a records review (not a records audit, which requires the use of an audit software program) for the most current year in which the establishment's DART and DAFWII rates fall below twice the private sector 2008 national incidence rates.
+Then, recalculate the DART and DAFWII for that most current year, and if the DART is below 4.0, and the DAFWII is below 2.2, classify the inspection as a "records only" inspection and conduct a partial walkthrough inspection before exiting the facility [as required by the last paragraph in this section].
+If, however, either the DART rate is at or above 4.0, or the DAFWII case rate is at or above 2.2, proceed with the SST inspection.

-All non-responder establishments referred to in paragraph XI.A.4. will receive at least a comprehensive safety inspection regardless of the CSHO-calculated DART and DAFWII rates.
-If the establishment is Office-Only see paragraph XI.J.
-The non-responder establishments will be identified on the Area Offices' inspection lists by three asterisks (\\\).
-If they have a different SIC/NAICS code, see paragraphs XI.G., Different SIC/NAICS Codes and XIV.B., Verify SIC/NAICS Codes.
+All non-responder establishments referred to in paragraph X.A.3. will receive at least a comprehensive safety inspection regardless of the CSHO-calculated DART and DAFWII rates.
+If the establishment is Office-Only see paragraph X.I.
+The non-responder establishments will be identified on the Area Offices' inspection lists by three asterisks ().
+If they have a different SIC/NAICS code, see paragraphs X.F, Different SIC/NAICS Codes and XIII.B, Verify SIC/NAICS Codes.

-If recordkeeping violations are discovered, see paragraph XIV.D.
+If recordkeeping violations are discovered, see paragraph XIII.D.